How Does a System of Record Fit Into a System of Intelligence?

 CIOs are one of the main drivers of bringing the power of analytics to power digital transformation of the business.
 But like the cobbler’s children who had no shoes, the IT function often lacks the business analytics needed to make the most impactful resource allocations, innovate faster, and deliver superior service to internal and external customers.
 To drive innovation and digitally transform your organization, you need a true System of Intelligence (SOI) for your company’s IT data.

 As a relatively recent development, Systems of Intelligence are still a source of some confusion for many IT departments.
 One of the most common questions we get is: “What insights can I get from a System of Intelligence that I can’t get from my System of Record?”
 Let’s explore this question in a little more detail.

 What is a System of Record?

-A good way to define a “System of Record” (SOR) is the data (and application built on top) that powers a critical business function.
+A system of record (SOR) is an information storage system that is the definitive data source for a piece of information or data element.
+A good way to define a “System of Record” (SOR) or source system of record (SSoR) is the data (and application built on top) that powers a critical business function.
 From an IT perspective, the major systems of record in your enterprise typically include the following: